ervandew/eclim/src/doc/content/vim/cheatsheet.rst

   Find the element under the cursor based on its context.
 - :ref:`:Validate <:Validate_python>` - Validates the current file using pyflakes_.
 - :ref:`:PyLint` - Runs pylint_ on the current file.
-- :ref:`:PythonRegex` - Opens a window for testing python regular expressions.
 - :ref:`:DjangoManage <:DjangoManage>` -
   Invokes django's manage.py from any file in the same directory as your manage.py or in any of the child directories.